 I wasn’t the healthiest of travelers.
 Instead of packing nutritious snacks for the plane, I grabbed overpriced and processed airport snack food.
 Instead of chanting positive affirmations, I chanted ranting chains that would occasionally make a sailor blush.

 Ideally, people would do what’s good for them all the time.
 Realistically, we do what we can with what we’ve got.
-Staying well means focusing on what’s healthy for you in the now, and being flexible was my road to becoming a healthier traveler.
+Staying well means focusing on what’s healthy for you in the now, knowing what healthy supplements you should bring and being flexible was my road to becoming a healthier traveler.

 You Nut: Eat Healthier Now, Enjoy Guilty Pleasures Later